nus-cs2103/website-base/admin/faq-fragment.md

 <div id="admin-faq-tVsNonT">

-Same lecture content, same assessments, same exam.
+Same content, same assessments, same exam.
 Separate tutorials, separate grading.
 Unless specified otherwise, whatever is stated for one course applies to the other.

 </div>